Skip to content

 Rearrange Products in Individual Containers When Possible

-This approach enables you to maximise your available space by storing items according to size.
+This approach enables you to maximise your available space by storing a wide range of items according to size.
 Doing this allows for more ergonomic pallet racking – though requires a racking system that improves your warehouse's efficiency by making it easier to find and retrieve products.

 Consider Relocating Frequently Used Items

-Arranging your storage space so that frequently used items are closer to handlers and equipment reduces movement on the warehouse floor and thereby increases your warehouse's efficiency.
+Arranging your warehouse storage units so that frequently used items are closer to handlers and equipment reduces movement on the warehouse floor and thereby increases your warehouse's efficiency.

 Depending on the warehouse design, you can implement cross-docking, pallet flow racking and other space utilisation and ergonomically efficient techniques.